General Admission Requirements

 Admission to a Degree Program

-In addition to the general requirements listed above, admission to a master’s degree program requires the following additional materials:
+In addition to the general requirements listed above, application to a master’s degree program requires the following additional materials:

 Two letters of recommendation.